-A competition was held to design a coin to memorialize the end of World I and the peace that, at least temporarily, returned to the world.
+A competition was held to design a coin to memorialize the end of World I and peace, at least temporarily, returned to the world.
 Italian American sculptor Anthony de Francisci's design won.
-This guide will give you an idea of how much your peace silver dollars, minted from 1921 to 1935, are worth.
+Find out how much your Peace silver dollars, minted from 1921 to 1935, are worth.
 The table below provides average coin values and prices based upon the condition of the coin.

-In November 1921 the Federal Commission of Fine Arts announced a competition for a design to commemorate the world peace after the war.
-The Treasury Department and The Mint ultimately chose De Francisci's design in the early part of December 1921.
-With the competition ending this late in the year, it did not leave much time for production of silver dollars dated 1921.
+In November 1921, the Federal Commission of Fine Arts announced a competition for a design to commemorate world peace after the war.
+The Treasury Department and Mint ultimately chose de Francisci's design in the early part of December 1921.
+With the competition ending this late in the year, it did not leave much time for the production of silver dollars dated 1921.

 From December 26 through 31, 1921, a total of 1,006,473 Peace dollars were struck at the Philadelphia mint.
 The initial design was in high relief to accentuate the artistic details of this new silver dollar.
 Unfortunately, it was difficult to strike, and in 1922 the relief was lowered to make it easier to mint them.